BeJUG/bejug.github.io/README.md

 # Belgian Java User Group

-This are the sources for the website you can find on [bejug.github.io](https://bejug.github.io/).
+These are the sources for the website, which you can find at [bejug.github.io](https://bejug.github.io/).

 ## Build this website